Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample_RecognizeHealthcareEntities.md

 # Recognizing Healthcare Entities from Documents
-This sample demonstrates how to recognize healthcare entities in one or more documents and get them asynchronously.
+This sample demonstrates how to recognize healthcare entities in one or more document.
 To get started you will need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`